holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 gui/hc-web-client/hc-web-client-0.5.1.browser.min.js.map
 ```

-Once that's done you can easily link to the compiled js file by adding this `script` tag inside your `body` tag:
+Once that's done, you can easily link to the compiled js file by adding this `script` tag inside your `body` tag:

 ```html
     <script